allegro/allegro.tech/_posts/2019-11-15-spring-boot-services-configuration-on-gcp.md

 as a hierarchical list of configuration variables, which may separate the configuration variables environment-wise (prod, dev, test) and/or tier-wise (frontend, backend).
 A configuration is local to a gcp project so there will be no interference between services managed by a GCP account (provided you deploy services as separate projects).
-Variables are simple key-value pairs that can be referenced in you Spring Boot service config files as environment variables.
+Variables are simple key-value pairs that can be referenced in your Spring Boot service config files as environment variables.
 The variable key has the following format, and is local to a config id (the config resource unique name), which as mentioned is on its own local to a project id:
 ```
 projects/[project_id]/configs/[CONFIG_ID]/variables/[VARIABLE_NAME]
 ```
-This is how you could store the database username for a cart service on the dev environment
+This is how you could store the database username for a cart service on the dev environment:
 ```
 projects/cart-service/configs/cart-db_dev/variables/DBUSER
 ```
-Variable keys can also have multiple levels
+Variable keys can also have multiple levels:
 ```
 projects/cart-service/configs/cart-db_dev/variables/connection-data/credentials/DBUSER
 ```
 It is of vital importance that the config name and the profile (environemt) name are separated by an underscore, otherwise it will not be interpreted correctly by Spring Boot on startup of your service.

-Also mind the fact that only leaf keys in the hierarchy can have assigned values so you cannot assign a value to
+Also mind the fact that only leaf keys in the hierarchy can have assigned values so you cannot assign a value to.
 ```
 projects/cart-service/configs/cart-db_dev/variables/connection-data
 ```